smohies/EBProject/README.md

-# EasyBroker Software Developer Intern Website Project
+# EB API Consuming Web-Project

 This website connects to the public staging area API of EasyBroker: